Ploughcroft offers a range of flat roof systems for all types of spaces and budgets with a life expectancy of up to 30 years.

 For large flat roofs, we use Sika Roof Waterproofing Membranes.
 We typically use these for the covering of existing flat and pitched roofs.
 The advantage here is that we can apply them without removing the existing roof covering.
 Being liquid-applied, they are ideal for complicated roof areas where there is a lot of detail.

 Sika Roof Waterproofing Membranes are applied cold, eliminating the risk of fire during installation.
 It is low maintenance, and the application causes minimal disruption.

 For smaller flat roofs (such as extensions, garages, dormers etc.) we use Firestone RubberCover.
 This comes in seamless sheets, is environmentally friendly with high durability, and is also fire-resistant.

 Firestone Building Products specially designed the Firestone RubberCover™ EPDM Roofing System for small residential flat-roofing applications.

 The system is based on high-performing Firestone RubberCover™ EPDM rubber membranes and a limited range of accessories, offering a watertight and durable roofing solution.

 Flat roofs that can withstand heavy traffic may be specified for balcony surfaces and walkways.

-Flat roofs are converted to Warm Roofs by adding extra insulation.
+We convert flat roofs into Warm Roofs by adding extra insulation.
 Any flat roof above a habitable part of a house must be insulated to comply with Part L of the Building Regulations.
-Since April 2006 this also applies to the refurbishment of existing flat roofs.
+Ever since April 2006, this also applies to the refurbishment of existing flat roofs.